google/dawn/docs/dawn/features/buffer_map_extended_usages.md

 # Buffer Map Extended Usages

 ## Overview:
- - The `wgpu::Feature::BufferMapExtendedUsages` feature allows creating a buffer with `wgpu::BufferUsage::MapRead` or `wgpu::BufferUsage::MapWrite` and any other `wgpu::BufferUsage`.
+ - The `wgpu::Feature::BufferMapExtendedUsages` feature allows creating a buffer with `wgpu::BufferUsage::MapRead` and/or `wgpu::BufferUsage::MapWrite` and any other `wgpu::BufferUsage`.
- - Exception is that `wgpu::BufferUsage::MapRead` cannot be combined with `wgpu::BufferUsage::MapWrite` and vice versa.

 ### Example Usage:
 ```